Inspector Wexford

-Chief Inspector Reginald "Reg" Wexford is a recurring character in a series of detective novels by English crime writer Ruth Rendell.
-He made his first appearance in the author's 1964 debut From Doon With Death, and has since been the protagonist of 23 more novels (plus some short stories).
+Chief Inspector Reginald "Reg" Wexford was a recurring character in a series of detective novels by the late English crime writer Ruth Rendell.
+He made his first appearance in the author's 1964 debut From Doon With Death, and was the protagonist of 23 more novels (plus six short stories and one novella) making his final appearance in 2013's No Man's Nightingale.
 In the TVS television series The Ruth Rendell Mysteries (1987–2000), he was played by George Baker.